fcn06/swarm/README.md

     <img width="80%" src="./documentation/swarm_architecture.png">
 </p>

 * MCP RunTime: Enable  agents to connect to the outside world (e.g., fetching real-time data, interacting with APIs).

 * A2A Agents: Agents that specialize in specific tasks, an can embed an MCP runtime.

 * Planner: The orchestrator that understands the overall goal, breaks it down, and directs the A2A agents to execute the plan.Through planner, agents can communicate with each other to achieve sub-goals.

 * When Planner is used as an A2A Planner Server, it can also enables recursivity, as well as more complex pattern.

+If needed for experimentation purpose, an MCP Server is provided in the examples section.

 ## **Getting Started: Join the Swarm\!**